Henry Manners, 8th Duke of Rutland: Early life and education

 Rutland was born at Upper Brook Street, Grosvenor Square, Mayfair, the only surviving child of Lord John Manners by his first wife, Catherine Marley, daughter of Colonel George Marley of Belvedere House, County Westmeath, Ireland.
 Just before Rutland's second birthday, his mother died aged 23 from childbirth complications, weeks after giving birth to a daughter, Edith Katharine Mary, who lived only 12 days.

 In 1862, his father remarried to Janetta Hughan.
 He had four half-siblings from his father's second marriage, including Lord Edward Manners and Lord Cecil Manners.
 He gained the courtesy title of Marquess of Granby in 1888 when his father succeeded his elder brother in the dukedom.

 He was educated at Eton and Trinity College, Cambridge.

 Career

 From 1885–88, Rutland was principal private secretary to the Prime Minister Marquess of Salisbury.

 In 1888, when his father inherited the Dukedom and took his place in the House of Lords, Rutland succeeded him as Member of Parliament for Melton, a seat he held until 1895.
 In 1896, he was summoned to the House of Lords through a writ of acceleration in his father's subsidiary title of Baron Manners of Haddon.

 In 1906, he succeeded his father as eighth Duke of Rutland.

-He was appointed Honorary Colonel of the 1st Volunteer Battalion of the Leicestershire Regiment in 1897.
+He was appointed Honorary Colonel of the 1st Volunteer Battalion, Leicestershire Regiment in 1897, and followed his father as Hon Colonel of the 3rd (Leicestershire Militia) Battalion of the regiment in 1906.
 He served as Lord Lieutenant of Leicestershire from November 1900 until his death in 1925, and was also President of the North British Academy of Arts at its inauguration and for many years.
 In 1918 he was made a Knight Companion of the Garter.